What is Epiphany or Little Christmas or Twelfth Night?

 The 12 Drummers are the tenets of the Christian's Nicene Creed and this is the beloved Christmas carol The Twelve Days of Christmas.
 It was originally thought to be a school child's counting song, but was not.
 It was written specifically as a coded message for remembering the Birth of Jesus Christ and the spread of the Gospel, when celebrating these events was outlawed in the UK and the American Colonies, along with celebratory icons like mince pie.

-On the Twelfth Day of Christmas, We Have At Least Three Holiday Events:
+On Day Twelve, We Have at Least Three Holiday Events

 Epiphany - The day chosen to commemorate the Wise Men's visit to the infant Jesus, opening the eyes of the world to the newborn Messiah.
 Epiphany is that revelation.